Miss Universe Vietnam: Photogenic Beauties

 (Source: VNA)

 You have read this article Events-News with the title May 2008.
-You can bookmark this page URL http://klownrebellion.blogspot.com/2008/05/hue-to-affirm-title-as-festival-city.html.
+You can bookmark this page URL https://klownrebellion.blogspot.com/2008/05/hue-to-affirm-title-as-festival-city.html.
 Thanks!

 Hello World